 As DC wedding photographers, we learned long ago to just roll with whatever happens on a couple’s wedding day.
-We are always punctual, of course, and do what we can to keep things on track.
-When we can be of some assistance, we will do whatever a bride or groom needs us to do.
+We are always punctual, of course, and help keep things on track when we can.
+If we can be of some assistance, we will do whatever you need us to do.
 But in the end, we are there to document what is happening, not be a part of the proceedings.
 We will photograph whatever is taking place, and the wedding album we deliver to our clients will be an accurate (if artistic) representation of the marital event.

 We have found over time that this approach leads to some really great photography at Washington-area weddings.
 As we mentioned above, some of the most unforgettable moments in a marital event are the ones nobody saw coming.
 We still remember the time a groom accidentally cursed loudly during his best man’s toast.
 Not just because it was funny, but also because we got a great picture of the groom clapping his hands over his mouth immediately afterwards.
 The bride and groom who got married at an alpaca farm will never forget when two of those adorable animals “kissed” at the same time as them.
 Why?
 Because we recorded that moment on film forever.

-The importance of flexibility for a Washington, DC, wedding photographer extends beyond being ready to take pictures of unplanned moments.
-People who photograph marriage celebrations professionally also need to be able to take gorgeous portraits in any setting or condition.
-There is often not a lot of time for couples portraiture.
-This is particularly true if the getting-ready process or the wedding ceremony have run long.
-As a result, DC wedding photographers sometimes have to pose brides and grooms in spaces that are close at hand.
-They often have to make newlyweds look fantastic in church lobbies or reception venue parking lots.
-And the best of these wedding professionals can do it with ease.
+Being flexible does not just mean that we have to be ready to take pictures of unplanned moments.
+We also need to be able to create gorgeous portraits of you in any setting or condition.
+Wedding days are usually pretty packed, and there is often not a lot of time for couples portraiture.
+This is particularly true if your getting-ready process or the wedding ceremony have run long.
+Which tends to happen pretty frequently.
+As a result, DC wedding photographers like us sometimes have to pose you in spaces that are close at hand.
+We often have to make newlyweds look fantastic in church lobbies or reception venue parking lots.

-In situations like this a photographer typically needs to either make the pictures very light or very dark.
+In situations like this, we typically need to either make the pictures very light or very dark.
 With a little bit of flexibility, though, we found a way to make this couple’s a bit of both.
 The end result was a photo that was, despite the unfavorable conditions, perfectly exposed and beautiful to look at.

 Getting a picture this gorgeous in harsh lighting started with the positioning of the newlyweds.
 To keep the sunlight from creating deep shadows, we put the couple between us and the sun.
 That ensured that the side of them facing the camera was evenly lit.
 We also made sure that there was something other than sky behind their heads.
 Getting the greens of the grass and trees exposed correctly meant that the sky was no longer blue in our shots.
 It was, as you can see in the upper right corner of the frame, entirely whited out.
 By lining up the trees behind the subjects, we largely minimized what would have been a distracting effect.
 Doing that also included more nature and greenery in the composition, which we felt fit with the overall theme of the picture.